SCIENCE DEMOS |

 > sensor of some kind and turning the beam into sound

 It's called "Laser Audio Interferometer" I tried this and it's simple.
 The mirror reflects the laser beam back down the bore of the HeNe laser tube, forming a second optical cavity external to the laser.
-Or use a laser pointer instead; most will work.
-A small photocell collects some of the spill-light from the beam, and the photocell output is sent to an audio amp and loudspeaker.
+Or use a laser pointer instead; I've been told that most will work.
+A small photovoltaic cell (solar cell or photodiode) collects some of the spill-light from the beam, and the PV cell output is sent to an audio amp and loudspeaker.
 If you move the wall (or the laser) a tiny bit, then as the "cavity" changes length, it sweeps across hundreds of resonant lengths located every 1/2 wavelength of the light.
 The light intensity sequentially grows dimmer and brighter, generating a sinewave signal.
 The frequency is proportional to the velocity of the wall.
-Connect the photocell to the microphone input of an audio system, and when the wall is pushed, you hear moans and squeals.
-It's like raking your fingernail along the teeth of a comb, but with the teeth spaced half the wavelength of light: every 300 nanometers!
+Connect the PV cell to the microphone input of an audio system, and when the wall is pushed, you hear moans and squeals.
+It's analogous to raking your fingernail along the teeth of a comb, but with the teeth spaced half the wavelength of light: every 300 nanometers!

 Rather than using a fancy mirror with X-Y positioner, I just put the laser on a cart, aimed its spot on the wall, then slapped a chip from a broken mirror up on the wall with double-stick foam tape.
 I then could move the cart around until the reflected spot fell upon the laser's exit aperture.
+I only had to shim the laser a bit, and move the mirror position a bit vertically, until the reflected spot hit the laser.
 My photocell was a tiny (3mm) square silicon photodetector from my junkbox, but I suppose that any silicon photovoltaic cell would work.
-I taped the photocell to the front of the laser so it was very near the aperature and facing outwards.
-The mirror chip wasn't perfectly clean, so lots of scattered light surrounded the return beam, and the photocell received a strong signal.
+I taped the PV cell to the front of the HeNe laser so it was very near the aperature and facing outwards.
+The mirror chip on the wall wasn't perfectly clean, so lots of scattered light surrounded the return beam, and the photocell received a strong signal.

 ______________________